warlockee/pypi-data/README.md

 # PyPi Data

-The contents of the PyPi JSON API for all packages, updated every 20 minutes
+The contents of the PyPi JSON API for all packages, updated every 12 hours

 ## Why?